BWF World Championships: Medals assured, Srikanth Kidambi and Lakshya Sen set up historic semifinal

 Even though there was disappointment for defending champion PV Sindhu, who lost to familiar foe Tai Tzu Ying in the women’s singles quarterfinals and returned without a medal from the event for only the second time in her career, there was joy on the men’s singles side.

 For the first time in Indian badminton history, there will be a men’s singles finalist at the World Championships and India are assured of at least a silver as Srikanth and Sen will face each other in the semifinals on Saturday.
+The match is scheduled to be the eighth one of the semifinals day that starts at 2.30pm IST (expected start time post 9 pm).

 It would have been a massive achievement for Indian badminton had HS Prannoy won his quarterfinal duel against Loh Kean Yew of Singapore, but he went down fighting 14-21 12-21 in 43 minutes.
 Loh will face third seed Anders Antonsen of Denmark in the other men’s singles semifinal.